1. RP is rare, but not ultra-thin

 That page expands the public capital-event tables, stage-by-stage pipeline inventory, valuation bridge, key case notes, and diligence gaps.
 It is the natural next stop after reading the historical capitalization curve.

 This version expands the map to include RP alongside AMD, glaucoma, stroke, AD, PD, and a broader set of rare diseases including ALS, SMA, DMD, Pompe disease, Gaucher disease, Fabry disease, and sickle cell disease.
-The top-left toggle switches between the 2026 current pipeline valuation and the 2036 forecast pipeline valuation.
-The chart is back to a single-bubble view in which bubble area represents pipeline valuation scale.
-It should be read as a comparison of R&D capital density.
-Public capital references span global, 7MM, and 68-market scopes, while patient counts are standardized from epidemiology, diagnosed-patient, or annual-event pool bases rather than strict same-scope treated populations.
+The top-left toggle switches between 2026 current scale and 2036 forecast scale.
+The chart uses a single-bubble view in which bubble area represents the corresponding market scale or capital-footprint scale.
+RP uses an observable R&D-capital / pipeline-value proxy; comparator diseases mostly use public treatment-market or commercial-opportunity metrics.
+It should therefore be read as a comparison of value density, not as a fully homogeneous treatment-sales TAM ranking.

-Returning to a pipeline-only basis makes the chart more directly about R&D capitalization.
+Under the revised scope, the chart is more directly about capital formation and value density.
 RP still stands clearly above AMD, glaucoma, AD, and PD on value density, while sitting in a credible upper-mid band versus high-paying rare-disease categories.

-On a pipeline-only basis, RP reaches about $10.31B by 2036.
+On an R&D-capital / pipeline-value proxy basis, RP reaches about $9.06B by 2036.
 The investment case continues to rest on durable capital formation, broad-platform leverage, and re-rating as the field moves toward registration.

 The ranking bars complement the Bubble Map and make it easier to locate RP versus both rare ophthalmology peers and high-paying rare disease categories.